-The forms listed above must be sent to the NHADA Workers' Compensation Trust, preferably faxed to 224-8126.
+The forms listed below must be sent to the NHADA Workers' Compensation Trust, preferably faxed to 224-8126.
 The Supplemental Report of Injury, 13WCA, is the only form that must be sent to the NH Dept. of Labor as well as the NHADA Workers' Compensation Trust.

 NHADA Workers' Compensation Trust